jib1337/writeups_public/HackTheBox/HTB_Silo/README.md

 [+] Accounts found on 10.129.1.168:1521/sid:XE:
 scott/tiger
 ```
 Valid default creds were found: `scott:tiger`.
-With these it will be possible
+These can be leveraged to further interact with the system.

 ### 3. Get a shell
 Reference: https://infinitelogins.com/2020/12/03/pentesting-oracle-databases-with-odat/